Glossary of Barcode Terms

 Serial Shipping Container Codes

-are 18 digit barcodes (with an additional 2 digit application identifier) used on pallets going into large retail stores.
+are 18-digit barcodes (with an additional 2-digit application identifier) used on pallets going into large retail stores.
 Each pallet requires a different SSCC code.

-Symbology is the type of Barcode or way that the barcode is encoded.
+Symbology is the type of Barcode or the way that the barcode is encoded.
 This word is sometimes interchanged with the format.
 The symbology is a combination of the parities used and in what order these are used.

 Universal Product Code

 – A type of retail barcode used predominantly in the USA (although theoretically accepted worldwide).
-These 12 digit numbers are encoded in UPC-A Symbology.
+These 12-digit numbers are encoded in UPC-A Symbology.
 These are effectively a subset of EAN-13 numbers.

 A text format used to encode calendar events into a QR Code